-The Clean Coalition is a partner organization for the California Energy Summit, which will take place on May 16-18, 2017 in Santa Monica, CA.
+The Clean Coalition was a partner organization for the California Energy Summit, which took place on May 16-18, 2017 in Santa Monica, CA. Craig Lewis, Executive Director for the Clean Coalition, moderated two panels at the event.

 The California energy market is at the center of a maelstrom of change that will have profound impacts on strategic directions and opportunities for utilities, power producers, preferred resources providers, and customers on multiple fronts:

-- The 50% renewable portfolio standard is driving not only wind and solar procurements, but also increased demands for investments in energy storage, distributed resources (DR), and other fast responding grid assets
+- The 50% Renewable Portfolio Standard is driving not only wind and solar procurements, but also increased demands for investments in energy storage, distributed resources, and other fast responding grid assets

 - Regionalization of the California Independent System Operator is also being driven by increased reliance on renewables, but the path forward to a multistate regional transmission organization is uncertain